ldoyle78/CalgaryVotingTrends/Ward11VotingTrends.md

   select(-Voting.Station.ID)
 ```

-#### Voting Station Communities
+#### Getting Voting Station Communities w QGIS & Selecting relevant columns

 Election results are reported by voting station but do not have communities associated with the voting stations.
 Demographic data is reported by community.
 To join these two datasets I need to get the communities that the voting stations are in.
 I did this by loading "voting station location" csv [link](https://data.calgary.ca/Government/Voting-Stations-Effective-October-16-2017-/ps5q-maip) and "community boundaries" shapefile [link](https://data.calgary.ca/Base-Maps/Community-Boundaries/surr-xmvs) (downloaded from the city of Calgary) into QGIS and creating an intersection layer which includes a community column in the voting stations table.
-I then exported that layer and imported it into R.
+I then exported that layer and imported it into my RMarkdown file.

 ```r
 stationsWcomm <- read.csv("./VotingStationsWCommunity.csv")